avaneev/biteopt/README.md

 the centroid and the solutions, using a random multiplier.
 This approach is similar to the "move" operation of generator 1.

 9. The "water drain" solution generator.
-It moves a better solution away or towards a worse solution, using a fixed step multiplier.
+It moves a random (better) solution away or towards a worse solution, using a fixed step multiplier.
 This is reminiscent of a process of water drainage when a higher-elevation molecule excerts a gravity-induced pressure on a lower-elevation molecule, with two possible outcomes per parameter: either the lower-elevation molecule moves further down or bounces back upper.

-10. Solution generator based on SpherOpt's converging hypersphere.
+10. Solution generator based on SpherOpt's converging hyper-spheroid.

 ## SMA-ES ##